OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 ### Slicers

-[Slicers](https://support.microsoft.com/office/249f966b-a9d5-4b0f-b31a-12651785d29d) filter data in a PivotTable (or standard table).They are a moveable object in the worksheet that allows for quick filtering selections.
+[Slicers](https://support.microsoft.com/office/249f966b-a9d5-4b0f-b31a-12651785d29d) filter data in a PivotTable (or standard table).
+They are moveable objects in the worksheet that allow for quick filtering selections.
 A slicer operates in a similar fashion to the manual filter and `PivotFilterHierarchy`.
 Items from the `PivotField` are toggled to include or exclude them from the PivotTable.

 The following code snippet adds a slicer for the "Type" field.
 It then sets the selected items to be "Lemon" and "Lime", then moves the slicer 400 pixels to the left.